MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/accessibility-utilities.md

 ![Text Color Inversion](images/AccessibilityUtilities/TextColorInversion.gif)

 > [!NOTE]
-> This feature can only be applied to texts that are created with TextMesh Pro which is the recommended text for Graphic Tools.
+> This feature can only be applied to text that is created with TextMesh Pro which is the recommended text component for Graphic Tools.
 Also note that for color inversion to work on a font material, the *Graphics Tools/Text Mesh Pro* shader must be applied instead of the default shaders packaged with TextMesh Pro.

 ### Usage
 To turn on this feature without writing any code, you need to do the following first: